web-illinois/toolkit/src/components/il-nav/README.md

 ### `bar`

-The `bar` navigation type presents the first level of navigation elements in a row.
+This navigation type presents the first level of navigation elements in a row.
 Second level menus are displayed as dropdowns, and any additional menus are displayed as flyouts.
 Toggling the visibility of the menus requires a mouse/keyboard click.
 (Hover/focus events will not toggle the menus.)

 ```html
 <il-nav type="bar"></il-nav>